 The project is supported with almost £6 million in funding, comprising £2.8 million from the companies participating, £2.6 million from Scottish Enterprise’s collaborative R&D support and £241,000 plus capital equipment provided by CENSIS.

 - About GSS

 GSS is a world leader in CO2 sensor design, manufacture and customisation.
 Its disruptive technology uses proprietary, mid Infra-Red LED sensors to enable best-in-class records for fastest response times, lowest power consumption and longest product lifetime.
-Based in Scotland, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its International customer base.
+Based in the UK, this technology pioneer exports state-of-the-art sensors worldwide, and has in-house bespoke development capabilities to support its International customer base.

 - About CENSIS

 CENSIS is the centre of excellence for sensing and imaging systems and Internet of Things (IoT) technologies.
 We help organisations innovate and overcome technology barriers to achieve business transformation and reach global markets.
-As one of Scotland’s innovation centres, our focus is on creating sustainable social and economic benefit in the Scottish economy.

 - About Highlands and Islands Enterprise

-Highlands and Islands Enterprise (HIE) is an economic and community development agency implementing Scotland’s Economic Strategy across a region that covers more than half the country.
+Highlands and Islands Enterprise (HIE) is an economic and community development agency implementing Economic Strategy across a region that covers more than half the country.
 With around 300 staff, HIE supports hundreds of client businesses and social enterprises; strengthens communities, particularly in fragile areas; develops growth sectors, and invests in infrastructure to create a more competitive and low carbon region.

 - About Scottish Enterprise